Swedish Prime Minister Stefan Lofven resigns | DW | 28.06.2021

 Following the lack of support among his peers, Lofven could have either called a snap election or resigned.
 But in the wake of the coronavirus pandemic, Lofven told a news conference a snap election was "not what is best for Sweden."

-"The speaker will now begin work on proposing a prime minister who can be tolerated by the Riksdag (the assembly).
-The government will continue to govern the country for now but as the caretaking government.''
+"The speaker will now begin work on proposing a prime minister who can be tolerated by the Riksdag [assembly].
+The government will continue to govern the country for now, but as the caretaking government.''

 Parliament speaker Andreas Norlen will have up to four attempts to find a new prime minister.
 It is up to him to start talks with party leaders who are able to form a new government.